 Wine Taste In The Crest Of The Blue Ridge

-Wine tasting is one of the best things to do in Asheville in October with those stunning vineyard views.
+One of the best things to do in Asheville in October: wine tasting with stunning vineyard views.
 Henderson County isn’t only known for its apple orchards.
-Its wine region, Crest of the Blue Ridge, was named an AVA in 2019.
-Our favorite Hendersonville wineries include Stone Ashe Vineyards, Saint Paul, and Souther Williams.
-Flat Rock’s Marked Tree Vineyards gives off major Halloween vibes when the fog rolls in over their haunted chimney.
-Read our full guide to Asheville’s beautiful vineyards and wineries, and be sure to check their policies.
-Some are 21+ and don’t allow outside food and drink.
+Its wine region, the Crest of the Blue Ridge, was named an AVA in 2019.

 Visit Asheville’s Haunted Houses & Places

 Asheville has fun (and free!) haunted places and ghost stories that you can see without taking a tour.
-First, pay your respects to Zelda Fitzgerald who died in the Highland Hospital fire.
+First, pay your respects to Zelda Fitzgerald, who died in the Highland Hospital fire.
 There is a bleak plaque commemorating the former site.
-Or, head to Helen’s Bridge where a young, brokenhearted woman is said to haunt the area.
-Just don’t turn off your car or it may not start again.
+Or, head to Helen’s Bridge, where a young, brokenhearted woman is said to haunt the area.
+Just don’t turn off your car, or it may not start again.

 Of course, The Omni Grove Park Inn is known for its resident ghost, The Pink Lady.
 Maybe you’ll catch her wandering the halls.
 And, while taking selfies with the chicken mural in Asheville’s Chicken Alley, listen for the tapping of a cane from a murdered doctor…